R&D Project

 Milestone by year 2030

-【Transformation into a large scale remote mutual aid society with diverse human resources to quickly solve emergency problems】
+【Transformation into a large scale remote mutual aid society with diverse human resources to quickly solve problems in emergency situations and social services】

-In emergency situations such as disasters or infectious diseases, specialists from various fields can operate a large number of CAs in parallel and in co-ordination, enabling efficient mutual and co-operative support at sites where direct support is difficult.
+In emergency situations such as disasters or infectious diseases, as well as in fields like education and social welfare, specialists from various fields can operate a large number of CAs in parallel and in co-ordination, enabling efficient mutual and co-operative support at sites where direct support is difficult.

 【Creating a remote mutual aid society in which people with physical and cognitive disabilities can participate in social activities】